loganwuu/jumbotron/README.md

 # Logan Wu's Website

 ##### A website that allows users to enter to do items and display completed items.
-(9/15/15)

 #### By Logan Wu

 ## Technologies Used

-HTML, CSS, JavaScript, Bootstrap, SVG, animation
+HTML, CSS, JavaScript, Bootstrap, SVG, Animation

 ### Legal